tripplea-sg/mysqlsh/group_replication/Future-Development/Readme.md

 4. Broker will have adminAPI to orchestrate site switchover
 5. Broker will have adminAPI to orchestrate DR scenario
 6. Using only MySQL Shell and a MySQL instance for repository
+7. Broker is optional.
+Replication from IC to GR is still direct, and does not require a Broker to be up and running
+8. Broker is only for orchestration and better management
 ![Image of Yaktocat](https://github.com/tripplea-sg/mysqlsh/blob/main/group_replication/Future-Development/Screenshot%202020-11-23%20at%208.47.06%20AM.png)